QwenLM/Qwen2.5/README.md

 > It could configured by parameters and the commands above effectively disable it.
 > For more details, please refer to [our documentation](https://qwen.readthedocs.io/en/latest/run_locally/llama.cpp.html#llama-cli).

+> [!IMPORTANT]
+> The chat template uses features that are not supported by the template engine used by llama.cpp.
+> As a result, you may encounter the following errors if the original chat template is used:
+> ```
+> common_chat_templates_init: failed to parse chat template (defaulting to chatml)
+> ```
+> We are working on a proper fix.

 ### Ollama

 After [installing Ollama](https://ollama.com/), you can initiate the Ollama service with the following command (Ollama v0.6.6 or higher is required):